How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 What is HACCP and Why It Matters

-When it comes to food safety, having a clear system in place can make all the difference.
-HACCP is a food safety system designed to prevent hazards before they affect your product.
+HACCP (Hazard Analysis and Critical Control Points) is a preventive food safety system.
 Instead of relying on end-product testing, the HACCP approach focuses on controlling risks throughout the entire food production process.

-A basic HACCP plan provides a structured approach to identifying critical points where contamination can occur and demonstrates how to control them.
-Whether you're running a small product or managing a full-scale facility, building a HACCP plan helps you meet strict HACCP food standards, improve operational efficiency, and increase trust in your brand.
+A HACCP plan provides a structured approach to identifying critical points where contamination can occur and demonstrates how to control them.
+Whether you're running a small facility or managing a full-scale operation, building a HACCP plan helps you meet food safety standards, improve operational efficiency, and increase trust with retailers and auditors.

 The 7 Principles of a Basic HACCP Plan